These are instructions for protecting Splunk SAML logins. For information about our built-in Splunk protection click here.

 Enter your Splunk URL used to access the Splunk site in the Domain name field.

 Group Prefix allows you to define a custom prefix that all Active Directory groups and Splunk SAML groups will need to match.

 Example: If you use the default prefix DAG-Splunk- your groups in Active Directory and Splunk should be named something similar to DAG-Splunk-Admins or DAG-Splunk-Users.

-Splunk uses the Mail attribute when authenticating.
-We've mapped Mail attribute to DAG supported authentication source attributes as follows:
+Splunk uses the Mail attribute and Full name attribute when authenticating.
+We've mapped these to DAG supported authentication source attributes as follows:

 |Duo Attribute||Active Directory|

-If you are using a non-standard email attribute for your authentication source, check the Custom attributes box and enter the name of the attribute you wish to use instead.
+If you are using non-standard attributes for your authentication source, check the Custom attributes box and enter the names of the attributes you wish to use instead.

 Click Save Configuration to generate a downloadable configuration file.

 You can adjust additional settings for your new SAML application at this time — like changing the application's name from the default value, enabling self-service, or assigning a group policy — or come back and change the application's policies and settings after you finish SSO setup.
 If you do update any settings, click the Save Changes button when done.